scstanley7/fall17workshops/python-webscraping/python-webscraping.md

 It's important to check the terms of service for the site you want to scrape from!!

-* Lot's of requests to the site can make it run slower for everyone else
+* Lots of requests to the site can make it run slower for everyone else
   * See the Project Gutenberg [terms of service](https://www.gutenberg.org/wiki/Gutenberg:Terms_of_Use#Audience) for an example
 * Some people have restrictive data policies